LSAT Registration — Information for US Test Registrants

 LSAT Exam Score Release Dates

-LSAC score release dates are typically 15-25 days from the test date.
+LSAC score release dates are approximately three weeks from the test date.

 For score reports received by mail, please allow 5–7 days from the email release date.